grao23/coe-332-homework-repo/homework03/README.md

-##HOMEWORK 2
+##HOMEWORK 3

-The goal of this directory is to show summary statitics which we have pulled from the Meteorite_Landings.csv File and output them.
+The goal of this directory is to show how to write a Dockerfile which can containerize the files which we have made from the previous homework assignement.
-It is important as it allows us to work with proper python coding practices and allows us to do more of a deep dive data analysis which is associated with the data.

 ----Neccessary Data and where to find it